WhatsApp Chatbot for Insurance with Top 13 Use-Cases

 If documents are not sent in time, application processes will remain on hold.
 Thereby, delaying the transfer of the insurance title.

-Thus, WhatsApp’s end-to-end encryption allows your customers to exchange documents and other personal information with ease.
+Thus, WhatsApp insurance chatbot’s end-to-end encryption allows your customers to exchange documents and other personal information with ease.

 Often, updates and alerts that companies send on email and SMS often go unseen.

 Similarly, Insurance companies can reduce their support ticket volumes and improve CSAT/NPS.
-This can be done by keeping customers updated about the status of their insurance.
+This can be done by keeping customers updated about the status of their policy through insurance chatbot.

-Keep your customers in the loop by informing them where they stand at any given point of time.
+WhatsApp insurance chatbots keep your customers in the loop by informing them where they stand at any given point in time.

 Customers can also reply back to you, allowing companies with the ability to cross and upsell to existing companies.